 Standard Deviation: Definition, Examples

-1. Standard Deviation Definition
+1. Standard Deviation (SD) Definition

-1. Standard Deviation for a Binomial
+3. Standard Deviation for a Binomial

-2. Discrete Random Variable Standard Deviation
+4. Discrete Random Variable SD

-3. Standard Deviation for a Frequency Distribution
+5. Standard Deviation for a Frequency Distribution

-Definition
+Standard Deviation Definition

 What Does it Look Like on a Graph?

-The bell curve (what statisticians call a “normal distribution“) is commonly seen in statistics as a tool to understand standard deviation.
+The normal distribution is commonly seen in statistics as a tool to understand standard deviation.
 The following graph of a normal distribution represents a great deal of data in real life.

 The mean, or average, is represented by the Greek letter μ, in the center.
 Each segment (colored in dark blue to light blue) represents one standard deviation away from the mean.
-For example, 2σ means two standard deviations from the mean.
+For example, 2σ means two standard deviations from the mean. standard deviations on a bell curve

-A normal distribution curve can represent hundreds of situations in real life.
-Have you ever noticed in class that most students get Cs while a few get As or Fs?
-That can be modeled with a bell curve.
-People’s weights, heights, nutrition habits and exercise regimens can also be modeled with graphs similar to this one.
+People’s weights, heights, nutrition habits and exercise regimens can also be modeled similar graphs.
 That knowledge enables companies, schools and governments to make predictions about future behavior.
-For behaviors that fit this type of bell curve (like performance on the SAT), you’ll be able to predict that 34.1 + 34.1 = 68.2% of students will score very close to the average score, or one standard deviation away from the mean.
+For behaviors that fit this type shape (such as performance on the SAT), you’ll be able to predict that 34.1 + 34.1 = 68.2% of students will score very close to the average score, or one standard deviation away from the mean.

 How to Find the Sample Standard Deviation by Hand